MulleWeb/.github/profile/README.md

 # MulleWeb

-MulleWeb is a small Web library collection written on top of the [MulleFoundation](//MulleFoundation.github.io).
+MulleWeb is a small Web library collection written on top of the [MulleFoundation](//github.com/MulleFoundation).

 It contains amongst other functionality a HTTP server and a HTTP client library and support for JSON.
 It is experimental at this stage.
-Everythig taken together should enable your to write a [jekyll](https://jekyllrb.com/) clone fairly quickly.
+Everything taken together should enable your to write a [jekyll](https://jekyllrb.com/) clone fairly quickly.

 # MulleScion